awesto/django-shop/docs/tutorial/polymorphic-product.rst

 ==================================

-In the previous examples we have seen that we can model our products according to their physical properties, but what if we want to sell another type of product with different properties.
+In the previous examples we have seen that we can model our products according to their physical properties, but what if we want to sell another type of a product with different properties.
 This is where polymorphism_ enters the scene.

 .. _polymorphism: https://en.wikipedia.org/wiki/Polymorphism_(computer_science)